 We learn best when they have clear goals and greater purpose in mind – especially in a virtual learning environment where engagement can be a challenge.
 Applying gamification strategies in education and virtual learning provides learners with intrinsic and extrinsic motivation to learn and apply their knowledge.

 How do you apply gamification strategies in education and virtual classes?

 Examples of how e-learning can use gamification techniques:

-1. Determine academic goals
+1. Determine educational goals

 What’s the ultimate goal of the activities and assignments?
-Maybe you want students to have a foundation of vocabulary and definitions before an exam or to fully understand various roles within an organization.
+Maybe you want learners to have a foundation of vocabulary and definitions before an exam or to fully understand various roles within an organization.
 Determine clear goals for each activity using game-based learning.

-If students are learning new vocabulary terms, instructors can use:
+To learn new vocabulary terms, use:

 - Flashcard apps to test their knowledge and track their scores

 - Timers to rank their speed to completion

 - Crossword puzzle apps to test definition knowledge